US Politics in the 21st century

 What are you trying to prove?
 I realize aging is scary and death even scarier, but you are acting like my mom.
 On the one hand it's noble that this resplendent Southern woman was doing yoga and cracking jokes right up until the end, but I would prefer her cooking pot roast in Waco, listening to me whine about my job search.

-Today was a beautiful day with AOC's support.
-But you know in your heart these days are numbered if you continue.
-My mother adored you and if she could speak from beyond, I know she'd ask you to please bow out.
 Show the country just how big that heart really is, and do it for your family, your friends, and all of us.

 Photo: By Jake Bucci - Bernie Sanders, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=46941765